chrisnoonan98675/site/xl-testview/concept/boot-properties.markdown

 | **xlt.elasticsearch.http** | false | Enable the Elasticsearch HTTP server.
 This allows access to the Elasticsearch database over the network.
 No access control is set up on Elasticsearch. **Do not enable this option on production instances.** |
 | **xlt.elasticsearch.port.range** | 9200-9299 | Restrict which ports the Elasticsearch HTTP server uses.
 When a port in the range is unavailable another port in the range is tried. |

+The properties can be configured by placing them in the environment variable XLT_SERVER_OPTS prefixed with `-D`.
+E.g. to disable creating the demo data, set `XLT_SERVER_OPTS` to `-Dxlt.load.demo.data=false`.
+More detailed information on configuration can be found [here](/xl-testview/how-to/install.html)